 Nicknamed "Venice of the East" back in the day due to its many canals, many of which have since been filled in as the city sprawls.
-The canals also doubles as a flood protection system, however, so combined with the extreme low-lying terrain this led to large parts of the city and its suburbs flooding every wet season, most seriously in 2011.
+The canals also double as a flood protection system, however, so combined with the extreme low-lying terrain, this has led to large parts of the city and its suburbs flooding every wet season, most seriously in 2011.

 Its modern nickname is "The City That Never Sleeps", which it shares with New York City.

 Since Thailand's economy is mostly centered in Bangkok (16% of country's GDP, 5% of tourism GDP), it can look quite different from other cities, especially with the wealth difference.